flancian/garden/agora pkg chapter.md

   - A [[social graph]] and matching [[knowledge graph]] provisioned and maintained by a community.
     - #pull [[Agora]]

-The provided [[reference Agora]] is designed to be a minimum viable cooperative platform that integrates and complements [[personal knowledge graphs]] in particular and, more generally, writing as an expression of [[human thought]].
+The provided [[reference Agora]] is designed to be a minimum viable cooperative platform that integrates and complements [[personal knowledge graphs]] in particular and, more generally, writing, as an expression of [[human thought]].

 The reference Agora stands out from other projects in the [[knowledge graph]] space in a few ways: